akshayyn/Akshay/README.md

 2. Web base social media application
-  Designed and developed a MVC based web application hosted on Apache Tomcat Server with focus on providing rich user experience using HTML5, CSS, Bootstrap, jQuery and AJAX ï‚· Performed schema design and relational mapping for the backend Database using MySQL workbench.
+  Designed and developed a MVC based web application hosted on Apache Tomcat Server with focus on providing rich user experience using HTML5, CSS, Bootstrap, jQuery and AJAX
+ ‚· Performed schema design and relational mapping for the backend Database using MySQL workbench.